Find out more about our Distance Learning Certificate Course in AAT/AAA

-A wide range of human health professionals and practitioners recognize what many people in the animal caregiving fields and everyday pet owners have known for years: that pets can be good for our health and well-being.
-Companion animals are being introduced into the therapeutic regimens of nursing homes, hospitals, rehabilitation centers, behavioral health programs and others.
+Human health professionals now recognize what animal caregivers and everyday pet owners have known for years: that pets can be good for our health and well-being.
+Companion animals are being introduced into nursing homes, hospitals, rehabilitation centers, behavioral health programs and many others.
 Therapeutic riding improves the motor skills and coordination of the physically challenged.
 Pets help inmates in correctional facilities and juvenile offenders to learn empathy and compassion.
 Dogs can help reluctant readers read.
-Seniors have discovered that a pet can help them maintain independent living.
-Military veterans are using therapy dogs and horses to help them cope with ADHD.
-Canine exercise programs are helping people overcome obesity.
-In short, wherever people have special needs, someone with passion and an animal with the proper temperament can create an imaginative way to being pets and people together for mutual benefit.
+Pets can help seniors maintain independent living.
+Therapy animals help military veterans cope with ADHD.
+Canine exercise programs fight obesity.